Categorical Torelli theorems for Gushel-Mukai threefolds: Conics on GM threefolds

-It is a fact that there is a unique $\rho$-conic on $X$; denote it $c_X$.
-Logachev \cite{logachev2012fano} shows that $S(X)$ is a smooth (Corollary 4.2 in \emph{loc. cit.}) connected (page 41 in \emph{loc. cit.}) surface.
-Furthermore, we have the following result which is a corollary of Logachev's Tangent Bundle Theorem (Section 4 in \emph{loc. cit.}).
-Let $L_\sigma \sst S(X)$ be the curve of $\sigma$-conics as defined above.
+It is a fact that there is a unique $\rho$-conic on $X$, and there is a curve $L_{\sigma}\subset \cC(X)$ parameterise all $\sigma$-conics on $X$ (cf.~\cite[Section 5.1]{debarre2012period}), and we denote it by $c_X$.
+Furthermore, we have the following result which is a corollary of Logachev's Tangent Bundle Theorem (\cite[Section 4]{logachev2012fano}).